 When it comes to designs, the possibilities are almost limitless.
 Using large format printers, you can create window film designs of varying colors and tints, including frosted films, optically clear films, permanent films, and temporary films.

-As today’s architects continue to explore more innovative, sustainable, and aesthetically unique building designs, architectural window films can play a significant role in helping them achieve their goals.
-With so many materials now on the market, and with printing technologies continuing to expand, window films offer a world of possibility for contemporary building design.
+As today’s architects continue to explore more innovative, sustainable, and aesthetically unique building designs, digital window films can play a significant role in helping them achieve their goals.
+With so many materials now on the market, and with printing technologies continuing to expand, window films offer a world of possibility for contemporary architectural building designs.

 About LINTEC Digital Window Graphics